Support for the Families with Children with Developmental Disabilities

 Who can F.A.C.T. help?

-You can qualify for this free program if your child has a psychiatric or mental health diagnosis, a learning disability or developmental disability and you live in Saint Charles County, MO.
+You can qualify for this free program if your child has an intellectual disability or developmental disability and you live in Saint Charles County, MO.

-Many of the families who participate in this program have a child diagnosed with conditions such as:
+Many of the families who participate in this program have a child diagnosed with:

 - Down syndrome